An exact characterization of saturation for permutation matrices: Introduction

 A natural counterpart to the extremal problem is the \emph{saturation problem}.
-A matrix $M$ is \emph{saturating} for a pattern $P$, or \emph{$P$-saturating} if it avoids $P$ and is maximal in this respect, i.e., turning any 0-entry of $M$ into a 1 creates an occurrence of $P$.
+A matrix $M$ is \emph{saturating} for a pattern $P$, or \emph{$P$-saturating} if it avoids $P$ and is maximal in this respect, i.e., adding a 1-entry anywhere creates an occurrence of $P$.
 Clearly, $\ex(P,m,n)$ can also be defined as the maximum weight of an $m \times n$ matrix that is $P$-saturating.
 The function $\sat(P,m,n)$ indicates the \emph{minimum} weight of an $m \times n$ matrix that is $P$-saturating.
 We focus on square matrices and the \emph{saturation function} $\sat(P,n) = \sat(P,n,n)$.

-The saturation problem for matrix patterns was first considered by Brualdi and Cao \cite{BrualdiCao2020} as a counterpart of saturation problems in graph theory.\footnote{We refer to \cite{FulekKeszegh2020} for references to graph saturation results.} Fulek and Keszegh~\cite{FulekKeszegh2020} started a systematic study.
-They proved that, perhaps surprisingly, every pattern $P$ satisfies $\sat(P,n) \in \fO(1)$ or $\sat(P,n) \in \Theta(n)$, where the hidden constants depend on $P$.
-This is in stark contrast to the extremal problem, where a wide range of different orders of magnitude is attained by various patterns.
+The saturation problem for matrix patterns was first considered by Brualdi and Cao \cite{BrualdiCao2021} as a counterpart of saturation problems in graph theory.\footnote{We refer to \cite{FulekKeszegh2021} for references to graph saturation results.} Fulek and Keszegh~\cite{FulekKeszegh2021} started a systematic study.
+They proved that, perhaps surprisingly, every pattern $P$ satisfies ${\sat(P,n) \in \fO(1)}$ or $\sat(P,n) \in \Theta(n)$, where the hidden constants depend on $P$.
+This is in stark contrast to the extremal problem, where a wide range of different orders of magnitude is attained by various patterns (from linear and quasi-linear~\cite{Keszegh2009,Pettie2011}, to nearly quadratic~\cite{AlonEtAl1999}).
 Fulek and Keszegh also present large classes of patterns with linear saturation functions.
 For our purposes, their most important result is that every \emph{decomposable} pattern has linear saturation function.
 We call a pattern $P$ decomposable if it has the form

 for two matrices $A, B \neq \zeromat$, where $\zeromat$ denotes an all-0 matrix of the appropriate size.
 Otherwise, we call $P$ \emph{indecomposable}.
-Also, patterns of the first form $\decmat$ are called \emph{sum decomposable}, and patterns not of that form are called \emph{sum indecomposable}.\footnote{These terms are derived from the theory of permutation patterns (see, e.g., Vatter \cite{Vatter2014}).
+Patterns of the first form $\decmat$ are called \emph{sum decomposable}, and patterns not of that form are called \emph{sum indecomposable}.\footnote{These terms are derived from the theory of permutation patterns (see, e.g., Vatter \cite{Vatter2014}).
 We are not aware of a standard term for this property in the context of 0-1 matrices.}